dbcli/pgcli/docs/pages/full_screen_apps.rst

 What happens when a :class:`~prompt_toolkit.renderer.Renderer` objects wants a :class:`~prompt_toolkit.layout.containers.Container` to be rendered on a certain :class:`~prompt_toolkit.layout.screen.Screen`?

 The visualisation happens in several steps:

 1. The :class:`~prompt_toolkit.renderer.Renderer` calls the
+   :meth:`~prompt_toolkit.layout.containers.Container.write_to_screen` method
-   :meth:`~prompt_toolkit.layout.containers.Container.write_to_screen` method of a :class:`~prompt_toolkit.layout.containers.Container`.
+   of a :class:`~prompt_toolkit.layout.containers.Container`.
    This is a request to paint the layout in a rectangle of a certain size.

-It is then the :class:`~prompt_toolkit.layout.containers.Window` object that will request the :class:`~prompt_toolkit.layout.controls.UIControl` to create a :class:`~prompt_toolkit.layout.screen.Screen` instance, by calling :meth:`~prompt_toolkit.layout.controls.UIControl.create_screen`.
-The user control will receive the dimensions of the window, but it can still decide to create a larger or smaller screen.
+   The :class:`~prompt_toolkit.layout.containers.Window` object then requests the :class:`~prompt_toolkit.layout.controls.UIControl` to create a :class:`~prompt_toolkit.layout.screen.Screen` instance (by calling :meth:`~prompt_toolkit.layout.controls.UIControl.create_screen`).
+   The user control receives the dimensions of the window, but can still decide to create a larger or smaller screen.

    Inside the :meth:`~prompt_toolkit.layout.controls.UIControl.create_screen`
-method of :class:`~prompt_toolkit.layout.controls.UIControl`, there are several steps that will happen:
+   method of :class:`~prompt_toolkit.layout.controls.UIControl`, there are several steps:

-2. First, the textual content of the buffer is passed through a :class:`~prompt_toolkit.layout.lexers.Lexer` that transforms it into a token list.
-(This is a list of ``(Token, text)`` tuples.)
+   2. First, the buffer's text is passed through a :class:`~prompt_toolkit.layout.lexers.Lexer` that transforms it into a token list (a list of ``(Token, text)`` tuples).

-3. Then, this token list is passed through a list of :class:`~prompt_toolkit.layout.processors.Processor` objects.
-Each processor can do a transformation on this list.
+   3. The token list is passed through a list of :class:`~prompt_toolkit.layout.processors.Processor` objects.
+      Each processor can do a transformation on the list.
       (For instance, they can insert or replace some text.)

-4. Then, the final token list is written to a :class:`~prompt_toolkit.layout.screen.Screen`, using the :meth:`~prompt_toolkit.layout.screen.Screen.write_data` method.
-This will do the line wrapping and fill a two dimensional :class:`~prompt_toolkit.layout.screen.Char` array.
-This screen is returned from :meth:`~prompt_toolkit.layout.controls.UIControl.create_screen`.
+   4. The token list is written to a :class:`~prompt_toolkit.layout.screen.Screen` via the :meth:`~prompt_toolkit.layout.screen.Screen.write_data` method.
+      This performs the line wrapping and fills a two dimensional :class:`~prompt_toolkit.layout.screen.Char` array.
+      This screen is returned from
+      :meth:`~prompt_toolkit.layout.controls.UIControl.create_screen`.

-The :class:`~prompt_toolkit.layout.containers.Window` will receive the screen, and then:
+The :class:`~prompt_toolkit.layout.containers.Window` receives the screen, and then:

-5. It will calculate the horizontal and vertical scrolling.
-(When the returned screen is larger than the available area.)
+5. It calculates the horizontal and vertical scrolling, if applicable (if the returned screen is larger than the available area).

-6. The received screen will be copied to the correct absolute position :class:`~prompt_toolkit.layout.screen.Screen` that the :class:`~prompt_toolkit.renderer.Renderer` has given.
+6. The received screen is copied to the correct absolute position :class:`~prompt_toolkit.layout.screen.Screen`, given by the :class:`~prompt_toolkit.renderer.Renderer`.

 Input processors